jesse-r-s-hines/wdio-obsidian-service/packages/wdio-obsidian-service/README.md

 `wdio-obsidian-service` lets you test [Obsidian](https://obsidian.md) plugins end-to-end using [WebdriverIO](https://webdriver.io).
 The service can:
 - Download and install Obsidian
 - Test your plugin on multiple Obsidian app versions and installer/Electron versions
-- Download Chromedriver matching the Obsidian electron version
+- Download Chromedriver matching the Obsidian Electron version
 - Sandbox Obsidian so tests don't interfere with your system Obsidian installation or each other
 - Run tests in parallel
 - Open and switch between vaults during your tests